ololabs/olo-serve-gtm-templates/README.md

 [Read more about Olo Serve's global data and events here.](https://olosupport.zendesk.com/hc/en-us/article_attachments/360094400872/Olo_Serve_Global_Data_and_Events.pdf)

+**Important: Serve Apps Use Web GTM Containers.
+Serve mobile apps (iOS and Android) use WEB GTM containers, NOT native iOS or Android containers.**

+Serve apps are built with CapacitorJS, a hybrid framework that runs web content inside a native shell.
+Because of this:
+- All platforms (web, iOS, Android) use the same **Web GTM container**
+- Platform detection happens automatically via `window.Olo.data.device` properties
+- **Do NOT create native iOS or Android GTM containers** - they will not work with Serve

 ## Changelog
 * Oct 3, 2024
   * Adding missing measurementIdOverride key, for the rest of the templates, that was causing issues while importing the container.